trust & togetherness

 PreK-4 On Campus In Cohorts, 5-12 In Virtual School

 The MPA dial will move to this scenario if COVID-19 metrics continue to worsen and/or MPA community spread occurs.
 This is a more restrictive hybrid scenario designed to further reduce the density on campus and prioritize the unique learning and childcare needs of our Lower School families.
 It may be possible for MPA to use this scenario while public schools are only able to be virtual.

 PreK On Campus, K-12 In Virtual School

-scientific evidence from public health experts, the mn department of health, and the cdc indicates that risks to students and staff can be kept low if schools adhere to strict control measures and dynamically respond to potential outbreaks. while there is never a “zero risk” scenario, we strive to achieve low risk through layered protocols that can adapt to the uncertainty of this pandemic.
+scientific evidence from public health experts and the mn department of health indicates that risks to students and staff can be kept low if schools adhere to strict control measures and dynamically respond to potential outbreaks. while there is never a “zero risk” scenario, we strive to achieve low risk through layered protocols that can adapt to the uncertainty of this pandemic.

 体育比分网all of these preventative safety protocols will be in place at the beginning of the school year and families should begin preparing for them this summer.

 all of these preventative and protective safety protocols will be in place at the beginning of the school year. mpa is also preparing for additional protocols and will be ready to implement if needed.

 体育比分网all of these preventative and protective safety protocols will be in place at the beginning of the school year. mpa is also preparing for additional protocols and will be ready to implement if needed.